Key Takeaways

 Table of Contents

-Jupiter is mainly composed of hydrogen and helium, the same as the Sun.
-In fact, if Jupiter had formed 80 times bigger than what it is now, it would have become a star rather than a planet.
+Jupiter is composed mainly of hydrogen and helium — the same as the Sun.
+If it had formed about 80 times more massive, it would have ignited nuclear fusion and become a star rather than a planet.

 As of March 2026, Jupiter has 101 confirmed moons — the second-highest count of any planet in the solar system, behind Saturn's 285.
-Beyond the four Galilean moons, most of Jupiter's other satellites are much smaller, usually no more than 4 km across.
-These irregular moons are likely captured asteroids or fragments from ancient collisions that fell under Jupiter's gravitational influence billions of years ago.
+Beyond the four Galilean moons, most of Jupiter's other satellites are no more than a few kilometres across.
+These irregular moons are likely captured asteroids or fragments from ancient collisions pulled in by Jupiter's gravity.

-In March 2026, the Minor Planet Center announced four new Jupiter moons — S/2011 J 4, S/2011 J 5, S/2018 J 5, and S/2024 J 1 — discovered by a team led by Scott Sheppard of the Carnegie Institution for Science using data from observatories in Chile and Hawaii.
-All four belong to known irregular moon families: the Himalaya, Carme, and Ananke groups.
+In March 2026, the Minor Planet Center confirmed four new Jupiter moons — S/2011 J 4, S/2011 J 5, S/2018 J 5, and S/2024 J 1 — discovered by Scott Sheppard's team at the Carnegie Institution for Science using telescopes in Chile and Hawaii.
+All four belong to known irregular moon families.
 Read the full story →

 Jupiter's Named Moons (selected)